yonghwanjang0/Twitch_Vod_Downloader/README.md

 4. If found vod information, click 'Download Start (F2)' button.
 (If there is not enough free disk space, the download will not start.)

 5. Wait to the Download Finish.
-(Downloader will do files download and merge.)
+(The Downloader will download vod stream files and merge it into a single video file.)
 (If you want to lock the download status, use the Download Status Lock (Ctrl + Q).
 (You won't be able to click Download Stop button.))

 6. File download finished.